baconsocrispy/reb-portfolio/README.md

 * https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache

 ## TO DO
-* new project form receives data as response.data.data.attributes. should be response.data.attributes
-* simplify projectmap api
-* ProjectPage test whether id exists in ProjectIds / routes to notFound if no id
-* Error on ProjectPreview component

 Non-critical
 * Refactor all buttons to just take a button type
 * Default settings for components with style variables
 * Hover effect for project previews
-* Mobile styling for admin forms
 * Create types for submitResponse and any apis that are returning 'any' types
 * Refactor SubmitStatus type to be BackendResponse type
 * Make all forms more generic